Johnnypham7496/fast-api/README.md

 - Another common platform that people use is `Docker`

-- Docker is a set of platform as a service products that use OS-level virtualization to deliver software in packages called containers
+- Docker is an open platform for developing, shipping, and running applications.
+Docker enables you to separate your applications from your infrastructure so you can deliver software quickly.
+With Docker, you can manage your infrastructure in the same ways you manage your applications.
+By taking advantage of Docker’s methodologies for shipping, testing, and deploying code quickly, you can significantly reduce the delay between writing code and running it in production.